United States abortion-rights movement: Roe v. Wade

 Roe v.
-Wade was an essential court case in the U.S abortion rights movement.
+Wade was an essential court case in the U.S. abortion rights movement.
 The case was first tried in June 1970 by a Texas district court.
 The court ruled that Texas' law for abortions was unconstitutional and was appealed to the United States Supreme Court.
 This particular law made it a crime to have an abortion unless the mother's life would be in danger if she had the child.
-This issue was brought to the U.S Supreme Court when a woman in Texas by the name of Norma McCorvey wanted to get an abortion.
+This issue was brought to the U.S. Supreme Court when a woman in Texas by the name of Norma McCorvey wanted to get an abortion.
 In the case, she was given the pseudonym "Jane Roe", and Henry Wade was the district attorney of Dallas County who the case was against.
 A lawsuit was filed on behalf of McCorvey by her lawyers, Linda Coffee and Sarah Weddington, claiming that particular articles for the Texas penal code, 1191-1194 and 1196, were unconstitutional.
-The lawyers' stance was that these articles took away a women's right to choose which went against the U.S Constitution's Ninth Amendment.
+The lawyers' stance was that these articles took away a women's right to choose which went against the U.S. Constitution's Ninth Amendment.

-On January 22, 1972, the United States Supreme Court ruled in the favor of Jane Roe and banned the law in Texas that only allowed abortions if the mother's life was at stake.
-This was a monumental decision that impacted the entire country, legalizing abortions nationwide.
+On January 22, 1973, the United States Supreme Court ruled in favor of Jane Roe and banned the law in Texas that only allowed abortions if the mother's life was at stake.
+This was a monumental decision impacting the entire country, legalizing abortions nationwide.
 The court's decision was decided and based on the three different trimesters in pregnancy.
-The ruling allowed for women to have the choice to have an abortion in the first trimester, without any Government regulation.
-Once a woman enters the second trimester, the Government would be allowed to regulate any abortions.
-The Government's interference at this stage does not mean that abortions are banned, but that they have the power to decide if a woman should be able to get an abortion if her health is at stake.
+The ruling allowed for women to have the choice to have an abortion in the first trimester, without any government regulation.
+Once a woman enters the second trimester, the government would be allowed to regulate any abortions.
+The government's interference at this stage does not mean that abortions are banned, but that they have the power to decide if a woman should be able to get an abortion if her health is at stake.
 Once a woman enters the third trimester, the state has the authority to approve or deny a woman having an abortion.
 This decision by the state is based on whether the fetus can survive outside the womb.
-If it can, than the state will not approve of the abortion unless the mother's life and or health is at stake.
+If it can, then the state will not approve of the abortion unless the mother's life and/or health is at stake.